dusty-phillips/macabre/README.md

 ### High Pri

 - non-byte-aligned bitstrings are not supported yet
-- test/ and dev/ directories need to be compiled too (currently only src/ is)
 - (EASY) Should be putting pubic types, functions, and constants in `__all__`

 ### Low Pri

-- (EASY) Turn this list into github issues
-- Comments are preserved in the compiled output (`//` becomes `#`, `///` and
-  `////` become docstrings), but only at module and top-level definition level; comments inside function bodies are dropped
-- (EASY) maybe call ruff or black on the files after they are output, if they are installed. (shellout is already available)
+- (EASY) maybe call ruff on the files after they are output, if they are installed. (shellout is already available)
 - See if there are ways to leverage the [gleam_package_interface](https://github.com/gleam-lang/package-interface)